Tonya Butler: High school

 Butler was raised in Fayetteville, Georgia, where she played the placekicker position for Riverdale High School.
 She won the starting kicking job when she was in tenth grade after serving as the junior varsity kicker for her freshman year.
 As a sophomore, Butler converted seven of eight field goal attempts and 28 of 31 extra points and became the first female to both make the all-area team for Clayton and Henry Counties and honorable mention for Class AAA all-state team as picked by the Georgia Sportswriters Association.

 Butler converted five of ten field goal attempts and 20 of 23 extra points as a junior; and seven of thirteen field goals and 64-of-65 extra points as a senior.
 She completed her Riverdale career with 165 total points, for second place all-time in points scored at Riverdale.
-For her performance on the field, Butler was named to the 1998 Class AAA all-state football team as picked by the Georgia Sportswriters Association as the first female ever selected.
+For her performance on the field, Butler was also named to the 1998 Class AAA all-state football team as picked by the Georgia Sportswriters Association as the first female ever selected.
 She also lettered in soccer in high school.